snap-one/docs-driverworks-xml/source/includes/30_actions/_45-sortorder.md

 [`<action>`][1]

-The sort order element contains the ……………………
+The sort order element allows for an ordered display of Command parameters in Composer Pro.
+These parameters can be selected by integrators configuring the driver.

 ### Example